MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-dashboards-management-pack-introduction.md

 ms.subservice: operations-manager
 ---

-# Introduction to management pack for SQL Server Dashboards
+# Introduction to Management Pack for SQL Server Dashboards

 Microsoft SQL Server Dashboards Management Pack provides the ability to create and customize visualization on the fly.